Packaging your own APK file

 - In the SDK Platforms tab, select the Android SDK version according to the

-version you chose in the Choosing a version section.
-Pay attention to the Android API Levels section; for the latestcordova-android
+cordova-androidversion you chose in the Choosing a version section.
+Pay attention to the Android API Levels section; for the latestcordova-androidversion, you will choose an Android SDK version from 24 (Android 7.0) to 34 (Android 14.0).

 Here I will choose the highest supported Android SDK version, which is Android 14 (API Level 34).